ProfilePic

 Establish a Credit History

-If you’ve declared bankruptcy, you must wait between one and two years before applying.
+If you’ve declared bankruptcy, you must wait one and two years before applying.
 In the case of a foreclosure, this waiting period extends to three years.
 Some lenders will make exceptions under certain circumstances.

 FICO Score Requirements